GChristensen/ubiquitywe/README.md

 # DISCONTINUED

-The add-on was an experimental descendant of the original [Ubiquity](https://wiki.mozilla.org/Labs/Ubiquity) project by Mozilla.
+UbiquityWE was an experimental descendant of the original [Ubiquity](https://wiki.mozilla.org/Labs/Ubiquity) project by Mozilla.
 Please see the new [iShell](https://gchristensen.github.io/ishell/) for more features and APIs.

 #### History